Give your dog a treat with these doggie breath mints! Fresh breath at last.

 Who doesn’t love dog kisses?
 Although we’re always eager to receive some affection from our dog, bad breath can cause us to hesitate a bit.
+Those moments of hesitation mean we’re not pampering our pets as we should!
 Dogs can get bad breath from plaque build-up caused by infrequent brushing, insufficient water intake, or just from the foods they eat.
-Our simple DIY dog treats will help get rid of your dog’s bad breath no matter the reason.
+Our simple DIY doggie breath mints will help get rid of your dog’s bad breath no matter the reason!

 - Preheat the oven to 325° F

-- Add oats to a blender and pulse to a flour like consistency.
+- Add oats to a blender and pulse to a flour-like consistency.
 In a large bowl whisk together diced parsley and mint, egg, water, and oil.
 Add oat flour and stir to combine.
-Knead dough a few times then turn out onto a lightly floured surface.
+Knead the dough a few times then turn out onto a lightly floured surface.

-- Using your hands or a rolling pin, flatten dough to about 1/8" thick.
+- Using your hands or a rolling pin, flatten the dough to about 1/8" thick.
 Using a cookie cutter or knife cut out approximately 40 (1-inch mints) mints.
-Place mints about 1/4-inch a part on a parchment lined or non-stick cookie sheet.
+Place mints about 1/4-inch apart on a parchment-lined or non-stick cookie sheet.
 Bake 35-40 minutes, or until golden and crispy.

 - Allow mints to cool completely before serving.
 Store in an airtight container.

 Have you made this recipe?